emprax/Xtender/README.md

 }
 ```

-This version is quite a bit cleaner and easier to use.
-Furthermore, the Extension abstract-class is no longer needed but it is still provided within the library for developers who insist to use it.
+This version is a bit cleaner and easier to use.
+Furthermore, the Extension abstract-class is no longer needed but it is still provided within the library for developers who insist on using it.

 ### Construction